 Why We Taste Bitter Flavors

-The key to understanding the potential for digestive health and bitters begins with the question of why we can detect bitter flavors in the first place.
+The key to understanding the relationship of digestive health and bitters begins with the question of why we can detect bitter flavors in the first place.
 As it turns out, our ability to taste bitterness is only the beginning.

 The consensus among researchers is that our ability to taste bitter flavors adapted as a defense mechanism against toxic substances.